open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 - [x] Is there any merge conflicts?
 - [x] Make sure that people use their GitHub accounts when making commits through git

+Some of these items are of course optional, but try to include as much useful information for others as possible in your checklists because nobody really wants to work on something that has already been completed by someone else.

 ## Wait for Review
 All that remains is posting your pull request in the chat and waiting until one of the OLE staff gets a chance to look at it.
 Be aware that a staff member may either submit a code review asking you to modify some of your changes, or accept the pull request and close the issue.
 You can see the process [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).